Kit: AMT-Ertl

 WOODLAND SCENICS (available at local hobby shops): Dry transfer striping

-Rob Lind: Not for one, but for two road trips to Washington DC just to take pictures for model research.
+Rob Lind: Two road trips to Washington DC just for a plastic model!

 Ed Miarecki: For providing me with research, insight and hospitality.